Two Kinds of Concurrency, Part 1: The Fast and the Dangerous™

 });

 If your computer has a single core, you will see the correct answer.
-But if you have a multi-core computer — as most computers these days are — you will see some very puzzling results.
+But if you have a multi-core computer — which most computers these days are — you will see some very puzzling results.

 Wait, was it ever correct?
-Comment out the .parallel()
+Comment out the .parallel() line and watch your code succeed slowly.
+Uncomment the .parallel() line and watch your code fail quickly.

 The problem lives in this innocent-looking line in SumCalculator: